craftcms/docs/docs/4.x/testing/framework/assertion-helpers.md

 Testing mainly revolves around `asserting` that some behaviour, object or value, is working in an expected manner or with an expected result.
-With Craft introducing some key concepts the Craft module introduces it's own set of `assert` / `expect` methods allowing you to write more concise and effective tests.
+With Craft introducing some key concepts the Craft module introduces its own set of `assert` / `expect` methods allowing you to write more concise and effective tests.

 ## `assertElementsExist`